NettleHook/CS157A_S1_Group19/README.md

 - Liked Recipes List
 - My Recipes List
 - Saved Ingredients List
+- User can add registered diets.
+Search filtering will automatically be selecting for these diets

 #### Liking and Bookmarking Recipes
 - Backend support for bookmarking has been added
 - Users can bookmark recipes they want to save for later.
 - Users can like recipes

+#### Ingredient Tracker
+- Users can keep a list of ingredients, this could be things they usually have or what is currently in their fridge

 -----
 ### To be implemented:
-#### Search and results:
-- If user has a registered diet(s), results are automatically filtered

 #### Ingredient Tracker
-- Users and Guests can keep a list of ingredients, this could be things they usually have or what is currently in their fridge
-- Guests ingredient tracker is tied to their session, so will only be accessible temporarily
+- Guests ingredient tracker is tied to their session, so will only be accessible temporarily [last priority[
 - Ingredient list can be pulled up in Full Recipe page for easy comparison

-#### Login System
-- logout support

 #### Liking and Bookmarking Recipes
-- These can later be accessed through the bookmarks page in the account profile
 - Liked recipes can later be accessed through the Liked Recipes page in the account profile
 - Both bookmarks and liking recipes can be used to quickly access recipes

-#### User Profile:
-- User can add registered diets.
-Search filtering will automatically be selecting for these diets